wtsi-hgi/tt/README.md

 environment to use. (`.env` files will still be loaded when TT_ENV is set, but at a lower precedence than the local files.)

+To start the server you'll need a certificate and key file, and to specify the bind address.
+You can also define these as environment variables TT_SERVER_URL, TT_SERVER_CERT and TT_SERVER_KEY in an env file.

 ## Development

 Put your MySQL connection detail export statements in a `.env.development.local`